absmach/magistrala-docs/docs/dev-guide/authorization.md

 ### Domain Administrator

-Users with administrator relations have full control over all entities (things, channels, groups) within the domain.
+Users with administrator relations have full control over all entities (clients, channels, groups) within the domain.
 They can perform actions like creating, updating, and deleting entities created by others.
 Administrators are also allowed to create their own entities and can view and update the ones they have created.

 **Example:**
 **user_1** is **administrator** of **domain_1**. **user_1 can view all entities created by others and have administrator access to all entities in the domain**.